 WHERE TO STAY ON YOUR LAKE TAHOE/RENO ROAD TRIP

-Either Tahoe City (north) and South Lake Tahoe (south) make for a great base of operations, but the towns and beaches there get very busy.
+Either Tahoe City (north) or South Lake Tahoe (south) make for a great base for your travels, but do note that the towns and beaches there get very busy.
 A lot of the lodging options can also skew towards the pricier side.